Applied Nutrition ISO – XP Review

 The reason for greater recovery of exercise can be due to a post exercise insulin response (9, 10) which means glycogen resynthesis occurs rapidly so exercise can be prolonged, with greater training volume increased hypertrophy and decreased muscle damage.

 This product contains ingredients that can help increase the daily amount of protein.
-Other effects of this product includes an increase in muscle mass combined with resistance exercise.
+Other effects of this product include an increase in muscle mass combined with resistance exercise.
 This product can be consumed Pre, during and post exercise.
 This product has no banned substances when referring to the WADA prohibited list when observing the label / ingredients posted on the website.

 *NOTE – This product has not been tested in a laboratory and may contain other substances that may not appear on the label